 “Peter, a young ruler of the Muscovite state, visited Bratislava in the summer 1698 as part of the Grand Embassy, a diplomatic mission to Europe (1697 – 1698).
 In 2018, Slovakia and Russia celebrated the 320th anniversary of the historic visit with an exhibition from Peterhof, a place where the tsar materialized the most amazing things he saw in the European countries.” (official opening text of the exhibition)

 Peterhof’s Golden Age exhibition is an admirable piece of work of the Slovak National Museum – the Historical Museum for several reasons.
 Firstly, the exhibition respects and recognizes rich European history in which Slovakia is not forgotten.
-Secondly, it is a matter of trust – it is not an everyday occasion that Peterhof State Museum grants a permission according to which the priceless historical objects are lent outside of Russia.
+Secondly, it is a matter of trust – it is not an everyday occasion that Peterhof State Museum grants permission according to which the priceless historical objects are lent outside of Russia.
 Last but not least, we can see the power of art and culture in the context of modern times – our ancestors developed culture and created art – human values – lasting through the ages.

 The premises of the Bratislava Castle have also contributed to the majestic atmosphere.
 The Castle has been recently refurbished.
-Today, it definitely belongs among the places where you can get a lot of inspiring energy for future projects (artwork).
+Today, it definitely belongs to the places where you can get a lot of inspiring energy for future projects (artwork).

 It is considered to be an absolute disrespect when someone else than the ruler sits on the throne.